jekyll/minima/index.md

 layout: home
 ---

-> Demo site for a fork of Jekyll Minima theme
+> Demo site for a fork of the Minima Jekyll theme

 Check out the [Demo group]({{ site.baseurl }}{% link demo/index.md %}) to see use of logos and nested categories.